Faculty ResourcesDisabled Students Programs and Services (DSPS)

 2. Put a statement in your syllabus to initiate dialogue with students.

 DSPS suggests the following statement: “Disabled Students Programs and Services (DSPS) coordinates all academic accommodations for students with documented disabilities at Golden West College.
 If you have, or think you might have, a disability that impacts your educational experience in this class, please contact DSPS to determine your eligibility for accommodations.
-DSPS is located in the Student Services Annex, Building 22.
+DSPS is located in the Student Services Center, Building 96.
 Their phone number is (714) 895-8721.
 If you are already registered with DSPS, please submit your accommodation requests as soon as possible to allow adequate time to provide accommodation.”

 3. Make sure your syllabus and other documents are accessible.